Blue Bag Recycling

 Household Hazardous Waste

 Avoid discarding hazardous waste and batteries in your household curbside collected waste.
 Improper disposal can be dangerous to waste disposal workers and the environment.
-For more information on household hazardous waste, visit www.aquatera.ca/services/garbage-and-recycling/eco-centre
+Click here for more information on Household hazardous waste.

-Organic materials can be placed in your Landfill cart at your curbside for collection.
-Organic materials include fruit and vegetable scraps, tea bags, coffee filters and grounds, egg shells, nut shells, hair etc.
+Organic materials can be placed in your garbage cart at your curbside for collection.
+Organic materials include fruit and vegetable scraps, tea bags, coffee filters and grounds, egg shells, nut shells, hair etc. and is used in our Landfill Gas-to-Energy Project.

 Wonder Where Your Waste Goes?

-From April to mid-November, Grande Prairie residents can place yard waste at the curb for collection.
+From April to November, Grande Prairie residents can place yard waste at the curb for collection.

 You might see your yard waste collected along with your Landfill waste - that's because it’s all going to the same place.
-Yard waste is used in our Bioreactor Landfill.
+Waste collected at the Landfill is used in our Landfill Gas-to-Energy Project.

-After Halloween, you can leave your pumpkins at the curb in a clear plastic bag one meter from landfill cart on your collection day.
+After Halloween, you can leave your pumpkins at the curb in clear plastic bags one meter from garbage cart or place in your garbage cart on your collection day.

-After the holidays, we also collect real Christmas trees.
+After the holidays (January 9-27, 2023), we also collect real Christmas trees.
 Please ensure all decorations, tinsel and lights are removed from the tree before placing it at your curb.
 Trees must be cut down to lengths of four feet or less for curbside collection to ensure they will fit in collection trucks.
-Please place your tree one metre from your Landfill cart at 7 a.m. on your collection day.
+Please place your tree one metre from your garbage cart at 7 a.m. on your collection day.

 Artificial trees are not accepted for curbside collection but can be brought to the Landfill.

-These services are available to all customers who have an Aquatera Landfill cart and account in Grande Prairie.
+These services are available to all customers who have an Aquatera garbage cart and account in Grande Prairie.